eddietejeda/eddietejeda.com/index.md

 ---

-I have fifteen years of experience modernizing institutions.
+I have fifteen years of experience working on tech for the public interest.

 ***Current:***